 - Keep tabs on your account.
 Periodically check all AOL Usernames on your account by going to myaccount.aol.com.
 If you see a Username you don't recognize, select it and click Delete.
 If you're missing a Username that you formerly had under your account, you can restore it by clicking Restore a Recently Deleted Username from the main Usernames menu.
 Check each Username's profile to make sure it hasn't been changed.

 - Recognize AOL Certified emails.
-Any email you receive from AOL will be labeled as “Certified,” which means it's marked with a unique blue-ribbon envelope icon.
+Any email you receive from AOL will be labeled as “Certified,” which means it's marked with a unique green-ribbon icon.
 This icon is visible from your inbox view before you open the email to help you identify authentic AOL messages.
+To learn more, please visit our help article What is AOL Certified Mail?

 REMEMBER: AOL employees will never ask you for your password.